-General Recommendations on Residential Exterior Cladding Materials
+General Recommendations on Residential Exterior Wall Materials

-- Retaining and preserving historic cladding materials - If historic cladding material is severely deteriorated beyond repair, installing new cladding material to match the historic material in dimension, texture, color, and profile is recommended - · If portions of severely deteriorated cladding must be replaced, it is recommended that replacement occurs only where necessary and splice new, matching material with existing material rather than replacing in full - · Alternative or modern cladding materials (i.e., aluminum, fiber cement board, vinyl) are only used as secondary materials, new construction, or if historic cladding materials are too deteriorated to repair or patch with in-kind materials and in-kind materials are infeasible. - · When mixing existing historic cladding and new modern materials, it is recommended that the historic cladding reads as dominant while the modern cladding material exists on secondary building features and secondary elevations - It is not recommended that low durability replacement materials be installed at ground level where they may be in contact with road salt, water, and foliage.
+- · Retaining and preserving historic cladding materials - If historic wall material is severely deteriorated beyond repair, installing new wall material to match the historic material in dimension, texture, color, and profile is recommended - If portions of severely deteriorated wall material must be replaced, it is recommended that replacement occurs only where necessary and splice new, matching material with existing material rather than replacing in full - · Alternative or modern wall materials (i.e., aluminum, fiber cement board (Hardie Board), vinyl) are only used as secondary materials, for new construction, or if historic wall materials are too deteriorated to repair or patch with in-kind materials and in-kind materials are infeasible. - When mixing existing historic wall material and new modern materials, it is recommended that the historic material reads as dominant while the modern material exists on secondary building features and secondary elevations - It is not recommended that low durability replacement materials be installed at ground level where they may be in contact with road salt, water, and foliage.
 For example, avoid installing new stucco or exterior insulation and finish system (EIFS) at the ground level where they will prematurely weather